Bittopia/emergency-rescue/rescue2020.md

 - I believe the international borders will come to close on a global scale.
 Place yourself where you need to be for some time.
 You may even be requested to return to your home country if travelling as a tourist.
 Whether you follow that request or not is your decision.

 - Please do not let fear take over you.
 You may come to see ane experience some terrible things moving forward.
-Try and do the opposite of what the crowd/herd is doing.
+Try and not follow the herd.

 ---